 Unfortunately, who should show up to complicate things but Tigger (Jim Cummings).
-Tigger’s making an early appearance (he wasn’t in Honey Tree), but he’s just as troublesome as ever, as he’s decided to go bouncing through the carrot field.
+Tigger’s making an early appearance (he was never in Honey Tree), but he’s just as troublesome as ever, as he’s decided to go bouncing through the carrot field.
 If he’s not trying to smash the carrots deliberately, he’s doing an awful good job of it all the same.
 Rabbit’s about ready to have a conniption, so this might not be a good time to tell him that you were throwing around his cabbages on your way in.
 Instead, get out there and play another mini-game to save the carrots from the tiger.
 Wow, Greenpeace just doesn’t talk about their niche work.

 Working on advice from a walkthrough, we unlocked the Airship and tracked down two out-of-the-way towns built to equip Evokers, Bards and Geomancers.
 These might have been useful if we had had any of those classes (especially an Evoker, as the town sold all of the Summoning spells that would ever be sold, which was sparse but hardly bad!), but as far as we were concerned, the towns were really only useful for buying a hats for our Mages (and later, a hat for our defence-starved Dark Knight, but that’s a few events ahead).
 The Mages would not get better armour virtually until the end of the game, with one exception.
 We came to just accept that they were never going to get any better.

 From there, we went to the northwest continent and found a gigantic walled city.
 I do mean gigantic.
 It wasn’t entirely filled with buildings, but the entire countryside was cobbled (though trees grew through the stones out of ill-repair, which was a very nice touch), and if there’s a bigger set of city limits than this in the entire Final Fantasy series, I will be surprised, and triply so if it’s not from a futuristic game like XIII.
 The shape of the continent invites this comparison, so I’m not exaggerating when I say this city had to be bigger than most of the northeastern United States.